Centrino: Santa Rosa platform (2007)

-The codename Santa Rosa refers to the fourth-generation Centrino platform, which was released on Thursday May 10, 2007.
+The codename Santa Rosa refers to the fourth-generation Centrino platform, which was released on May 10, 2007.

 The Santa Rosa platform comes with dynamic acceleration technology, allowing single threaded applications to execute faster.
 When a single threaded application is running, the CPU can turn off one of its cores and overclock the active core.
 In this way the CPU maintains the same Thermal Profile as it would when both cores are active.
 Santa Rosa performs well as a mobile gaming platform due to its ability to switch between single threaded and multithreaded tasks.
 Other power savings come from an Enhanced Sleep state where both the CPU cores and the chipset will power down.

 The wireless chipset update was originally intended to include WWAN Internet access via HSDPA (3.5G), (codenamed Windigo) co-developed with Nokia.
 After announcing a working partnership, both later retracted the deal citing the lack of a clear business case for the technology.
 Support for WiMAX (802.16) was originally scheduled for inclusion in Santa Rosa but was later delayed until Montevina in 2008.

 It is branded as "Centrino Pro" when combined with the enhanced security technologies Intel introduced with vPro and "Centrino Duo" when they are not used.

 Montevina platform (2008)

 The codename Montevina refers to the fifth-generation Centrino platform, now formally named Centrino 2 to avoid confusion with previous Centrino platforms.
 It was scheduled for release at Computex Taipei 2008, which took place on June 3–7, 2008, but was delayed until July 15, due to problems with integrated graphics and wireless certification.

-It is branded as Centrino 2 vPro when combined with built-in security and manageability features technologies.
+It is branded as "Centrino 2 vPro" when combined with built-in security and manageability features technologies.